Molecular tumor boards improve identification of cancer-linked genes

 Results from a new University of Kentucky Markey Cancer Center study show that molecular tumor boards can play an important role in identifying potential inherited cancer risks, leading to better patient care.

 The research, published in JCO Precision Oncology Sept.
-8, showed that the UK Markey Cancer Center’s Molecular Tumor Board identified possible hereditary genetic mutations in 12% of with cancer who underwent DNA testing.
+8, showed that the UK Markey Cancer Center’s Molecular Tumor Board identified possible hereditary genetic mutations in 12% of patients with cancer who underwent tumor DNA testing.

 Molecular tumor boards (MTBs) are composed of an interdisciplinary team of medical experts who use tumor genomic analysis to help oncologists choose cancer therapies tailored to each patient’s individual needs.
 When a physician requests a MTB review, patients’ tumors are tested for mutations using next-generation DNA sequencing (NGS).

 In addition to standard genetic testing, NGS testing can also identify hereditary genetic mutations in patients.
-Patients with cancer who have certain hereditary can benefit from additional treatments as well as increased cancer screening for themselves and their families.
+Patients with cancer who have certain hereditary mutations can benefit from additional treatments as well as increased cancer screening for themselves and their families.

 “Tumor DNA testing is now standard for many cancers, but it has created a challenge in recognizing and managing possible inherited findings,” says Taylor A. Rives, M.D., the study’s lead author.
 “Our research shows that having a genetic counselor on the molecular tumor board can help address this issue.”